Chart Color Schemes

 Lethbridge Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects that may affect this region.
-Notable projects include Richmond Road Upgrade from M7 to Townson Road, M12 Motorway (Western Sydney Airport Motorway), Parklawn Place Boarding House, and Tallawong to St Marys Passenger Rail Corridor.
-The following list details those most relevant.
+AreaSearch has identified two projects likely to impact the area significantly.
+Key projects include: Richmond Road Upgrade from M7 to Townson Road, M12 Motorway (Western Sydney Airport Motorway), Parklawn Place Boarding House, and Tallawong to St Marys Passenger Rail Corridor.

 Professional plan users can use the search below to filter and access additional projects.